RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 #### Data Storage/Transfer - SD Card

 An SD card is required to store data that is produced from the IMU, radio antenna, GPS and any other potential sensors.
 This information is to be processed for control and to be later used for the analysis of the performance of the system.
-The system will need to be able to write to the SD card at a rate equivalent to the rocket's control loop.
-This rate will be required to be optimized so that it does not affect processing speed significantly although maintaining maximum control.
-The SD card must also be large enough to store all the potential data in a test run, with the data being stored in .txt or .csv file.
+The onboard system will need to be able to write to the SD card at a rate equivalent to the rocket's control loop.
+This rate will be required to be optimized so that it does not affect processing speed significantly while maintaining maximum control.
+The SD card must also be large enough to store all the potential data in a test run, with the data being stored in a .txt or .csv file.

 #### Communication - Radio Antenna